 We strongly encourage applications from women, people with disabilities, and those from economically and socially excluded communities.

 IIHS aims to create a diverse, inclusive, open, safe and enabling learning environment.
 It is committed to the principle of not discriminating against individuals on the basis of personal beliefs or characteristics such as caste, class, religion, region, ethnicity, race, gender, sexual orientation, age, marital status or disability.
-The Urban Fellows Programme at IIHS is part of this commitment to create supportive teaching and learning environments.
+UFP at IIHS is part of this commitment to create supportive teaching and learning environments.
 Fellows are also expected to aspire to highest standards of ethics in their personal and professional interactions.